- Welcome to the Knowledge Base

 Dynamic Linked Items & Picklists

 Dynamic Linked Items (DLIs) allow you to create a custom field that links one Workbooks record to another.
+This is useful when there may not already be an out of the box link between two records types, or you're getting creative with custom record types.
 The field looks like a picklist but the values available to select are formed from a list of records found in a Report of your choosing.

 With Dynamic Linked Items & Dynamic Picklists, when you select a value in the field you can also pull through other values from the underlying record.
 In addition, Dynamic Linked Items allow you to create relationships between the current and the target record.

 A Dynamic Picklist is built in the same way as a Dynamic Linked Item, the differences being that a Dynamic Picklist field doesn't include a button on the field to allow you to get direct directly to the record and only a Dynamic Linked Item can be used as a drill through on a Report.

 Dynamic Linked Items & Picklists give you values to select based on a Report, you can limit the results returned in these picklists to display fewer results relevant to the record you're working on by adding constraint mappings.
 More information on this type of Dynamic Linked Item can be found here.

 NOTE: If a Dynamic Linked Item field on one of your records displays "X (not in list)", then the record that was stored in that field may have been deleted, or no longer meets the criteria of your report or the constraints on that field.